 I have a special interest in working with people struggling with fertility, prenatal anxiety, and adjustment to parenthood.
 As a mother myself, I've experienced first-hand some of the unique ways in which having a baby awakens deep anxiety, particularly as sleep is elusive and the dinner dishes pile ever higher.
 No one should have to struggle alone, I can help.
 As a member of Postpartum Support International, I've attended PSI's Maternal Mental Health series and am equipped to work effectively with you to both survive and thrive throughout pre-pregnancy, pregnancy, and becoming a new parent.

-Recently, I've expanded my repertoire of treatment tools to include the practice of mindfulness meditation.
+I've also expanded my repertoire of treatment tools to include the practice of mindfulness meditation.
 Research on mindfulness meditation has been shown to be effective in the treatment of a wide range of emotional and mental distress.
 I have completed training with Dr. Ron Siegel in using mindfulness - awareness of present experience with acceptance - as a tool within psychotherapy and where clients may be interested in delving further into this area, I am happy to assist.

-I am also a Yoga Alliance registered Yoga Instructor.
+I am a Yoga Alliance registered Yoga Instructor.
 My yoga teacher training has given me a unique insight into the link between the mind, body, and spirit.
 When appropriate and with interested clients, I use my yoga training to teach my clients simple methods of relaxation and physical grounding when anxiety and stress become too heavy to handle.